 For the keen gardener or households hoping to grow their own fruit, vegetables and cut flowers, Aynho has 18 separate allotment plots.

-Located on the Charlton Road between Portway and ‘second crossing’ the allotments are within a hedged enclosure with each allotment being circa 12m x 5 m, aligned east to west.
+Located on the Charlton Road between Portway and ‘second crossing’ the allotments are within a hedged enclosure with each allotment being circa 12m x 5m, aligned east to west.
 The allotments are arranged with nine adjacent plots either side of a central path, with access from Charlton Road with adjacent parking.
+Allotments can be parcelled into half and quarter allotments to maximise usage and to suit allotmenteers.

 New applicants are always welcomed, assuming we have space(s) available or join the waiting list if not.
-For new applicants, village residents have priority and we accept applicants from neighbouring villages.
+For new applicants, village residents have priority and we do accept applicants from neighbouring villages rather than leave parts of plots unused.
+Allocations are made in December for the following year.

 If interested, please contact the Allotment Coordinator by telephone – 01869 810847